 (Ages 18 months to 3 year olds)

-Maureen, our Lead Toddler Teacher, is a certified American Montessori Society (AMS) Toddler teacher.
-She received her training at the New York Center for Montessori Teacher Training, one of the premiere and most respected Montessori Infant/Toddler training programs in the country.
-She comes to us with a strong background in teaching.
-Maureen has an Elementary Education degree from Salve Regina University and a Special Education certification from Providence College.
+Maureen is a certified American Montessori Society (AMS) Toddler teacher from New York Center for Montessori Teacher Training, one of the premiere and most respected Montessori Infant/Toddler training programs in the country.
+She comes to us with a strong background in teaching holding an Elementary Education degree from Salve Regina University and a Special Education certification from Providence College.
 She worked as a substitute in the Rhode Island public school system for a decade, and most recently, at Pathways Strategic Learning Center in Coventry for five years.
 At Pathways, Maureen worked with elementary and adolescent children with severe disabilities.

 Early Childhood Program/Primary